Professional Notepad

 Overview

 Professional Notepad is an advanced tool that allows you to view and edit HTML, CSS, JavaScript, PHP, PERL, SQL, Delphi, C++ and other languages source code.
+It is a powerful editor supporting the features you've always dreamt of, such as syntax highlighting, Code Templates, bookmarks, unlimited text size, etc. While it can serve as a perfect replacement for Windows Notepad, it also offers many powerful features for Web page authors and programmers.

 • Unlimited text and line size - Professional Notepad can work with really huge files and is still very fast.